Axurcio/axurcio.github.io/_posts/offers/2021-03-01-custom-solutions.md

 ---
 {% include JB/setup %}

-From Dynamics 365 to Open Source using system and data integration we provide architecture, design, delivery and support.
+Dynamics 365 and the Power Platform system and data integration architecture, design, delivery and support.

 <!--more-->
 Many organisations already have good software teams, but they may need a little help.
 From supplementing your existing team to buildng the foundations of a modern best practice software delivery practice.
 We help you ship quality software quicker.